.png)

 Essential Oil Candles

 Essential oil blends are not as strong scent as a fragrance oils.
 The essential oils need to heat up to have a good hot throw.
-We have premium Home Scents Candles that are paraben and phthalate free and are scented with a blend of essential oils and quality fragrance oils!
-These candles have a great cold and hot throw.
 We create scents that are enjoyable, not overpowering.

 All of our unique scent blends are created in studio!